noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 These systems are intentionally disposable.
 They are not designed for scale.
 Their value is speed and convenience.

 ### The Collision
-Problems arise when leadership fails to distinguish between these two categories.
+Problems arise when the CTO fails to distinguish between these two categories.
 * When enterprise systems are built like prototypes, they become brittle.
 * When prototypes are allowed to become business-critical, they buckle under load.
 This misalignment is now common.
 And it is costly.